 - The Deployment Summary pleat will not be displayed (as you are not ready to designate a deployment for this output yet).

-- When finished, click on “Create Output” and your file will be stored in Email.
-When you are ready to setup the deployment, go to Email and select these customers as recipients of your deployment.
+- When finished, click on “Create Output” and your file will be stored in the selected deployment type within Email Builder.
+When you are ready to setup the deployment, go to Email Builder and select these customers as recipients of your deployment.

 Outputting to a Text File

 This output the customer list to a text file; marketer can then send it to a telemarketer or a list rental company.
 Follow the steps for Quick Deploy with the follow exception: